In this guide, you will find my pick of the 10 Best Tulum Cenotes including where to find them, how much they cost, and what to expect at each one.

-One of the best Cenotes in Tulum is El Cenote Encantado because of its large size and fewer tourists at this epic spot hidden in the jungle.
+One of the best Cenotes in the region is El Cenote Encantado because of its large size and fewer tourists at this epic spot hidden in the jungle.

 There are several entrances to this Cenote Tulum as it’s shared between a number of accommodations.

-I personally entered via Maya Cabanas and walked along the wooden boardwalk to the back of the property to where this Tulum Cenote is located.
+I personally entered via Maya Cabanas and walked along the wooden boardwalk to the back of the property to where this cenote is located.

 I didn’t have to pay an entrance fee when visiting El Cenote Encantado because the receptionist was busy and I walked past unnoticed.